shahtirth94/itec3870_social/Everton_Gardiner.md

 #Favorite Movie:

 Anchorman 1 & 2 - I love the Anchorman series.
-Will Ferrel is hilarious :laughing:
+Will Ferrel is hilarious.
+I think that his jokes and humor  :laughing:

 #Favorite Quote: